Contentious Probate Solicitors

 Not everyone has the legal right to challenge a will or bring a probate claim.
 If you’re considering legal action, it’s important to understand whether you fall into one of the eligible categories recognised under probate and inheritance law.

-• You are a spouse or civil partner of the deceased
+• Spouse or civil partner: The legal husband, wife, or civil partner of the deceased

-• You are a child of the deceased, including adult children
+• Children: A child of the deceased, including adult children

-• You are a cohabitee who lived with the deceased for at least two years prior to their death
+• Cohabitees: Someone who lived with the deceased for at least two years prior to their death

-• You were financially dependent on the deceased before their death
+• Financial dependants: Anyone financially dependent on the deceased before their death

-• You were promised something from the estate but were left out of the will entirely
+• Proprietary estoppel claimants: Someone promised something from the estate but was left out of the will entirely

-• You were a beneficiary of a previous will but have been left out or your inheritance has been reduced under the current will.
+• Beneficiaries of a previous will: Someone named in a previous will who has been left out, or whose inheritance has been reduced under the current will

 Every case begins with understanding your relationship to the deceased and your current financial circumstances.

-We’ll assess your eligibility quickly and clearly and advise whether
+We’ll assess your eligibility quickly and clearly, and advise you on whether you can bring a claim and what the chances of success are.

 What can you do if the executor is not acting properly?